Gate Resizer#

 Report Floating Nets#

-The report_floating_nets command reports nets with only one pin connection.
+The report_floating_nets command reports nets with connected loads but no connected drivers.

 report_floating_nets